 The Inclusion Web Resource Pack was published by NDTi in 2010.
-By 2015, an update was required, and the revised 2016 was made available online.
+By 2015, an update was required, and the revised 2016 version was made available online.

 A note on language

-In these paged, the terms ‘person’ and people’ will generally be used in place of labels like ‘client’, patient or ‘service user’.
+In these pages, the terms ‘person’ and people’ will generally be used in place of labels like ‘client’, patient or ‘service user’.
 Other people will be identified by their designation.
 Thus, the professional relationship exists between the ‘person and the worker’.